Aidar5/nattoeng/docs/source/book/04_data_structures/5a_list_methods.rst

     Out[17]: '10,20,30'

 .. note::
-    The join method actually relates to strings, but since the value must be given as a list, it is considered in this section.
+    The join method actually relates to strings but since the value must be given as a list, it is considered in this section.

 ``append()``
 ^^^^^^^^^^^^